柳瀬尚紀『ジェイムズ・ジョイスの謎を解く』岩波新書、1996年

 JJBN: NORRIS-1992

 Norris, Margot.
 Joyce’s Web: The Social Unraveling of Modernism.
-Austin: University Texas Press, 1992.
-(Uploaded by KOBAYASHI on 26 April 2013)
+Austin: U Texas P, 1992.

 CONTENTS